Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 Database configuration

 , respectively.
-These environment variables map to secret values that store the database connection information for security reasons, which is described in the next section.
+These environment variables map to secret values that store the database connection information.
+For security reasons, they're autogenerated using the Service Connector passwordless extension as shown elsewhere in this article.

 # Database configurations